 If you do not have this option, chances are you did not set up an email client on your iPad.
 To do so, please do so by checking out this article here: https://support.apple.com/en-us/HT201320

-Instructions on how to use these post processors is outside the scope of our support; however both programs are free to download and are professional grade, with plenty of tutorials available.
+Instructions on how to use these post processors are outside the scope of our support; however, both programs are free to download and are professional grade, with plenty of tutorials available.

 Explanation of Settings

 |Depth Resolution||Changes depth resolution from QVGA (320 x 240), VGA (640 x 480), and Full (1280 X 960).
 With higher resolution, the user introduces more data, which can become a bandwidth bottleneck.
 If the iPad's processor is too slow, scans may lose detail.|